DrJStrudwick/Synthetic-Sport-Player/README.md

 This is a package designed to simulate sports players/teams that compete against each other in a head-to-head elemination tournaments.
 This was created in support of another project for more information/documentation please see [the github repo.](https://github.com/DrJStrudwick/Synthetic-Sport-Player)

+# Install & import
+Install the project by running:
+`pip install synthSportPlayer-DJS`
+and import with:
+`import synthSportPlayer`

 Offical fully written documentation shall be coming.

 There are 3 primary classes contained within this package: